clash-lang/docs.clash-lang.org/compiler-user-guide/src/hacking-on-clash/index.md

 `clash-term`

-> A development tool for analysing how the normalizer in `clash-lib` affects the core of a particular design.
+> A development tool for analyzing how the normalizer in `clash-lib` affects the core of a particular design.
 > It allows the result of each different optimizer pass to be seen for debugging purposes.

 `clash-lib-hedgehog`